MrZhuNi/salome_shape/src/BuildPlugin/doc/subShapesFeature.rst

 Input fields:

-- **Shape** panel contains shape to be modified.
-Shape is selected in 3D OCC viewer or object browser;
+- **Shape** panel contains a shape to be modified.
+Shape is selected in 3D OCC viewer or object browser.
+For today it has to be wire or face;
-- **Sub-shapes** panel contains list of sub-shapes of given shape to be included into result.
-Sub-shapes are selected in 3D OCC viewer.
+- **Sub-shapes** panel contains list of sub-shapes which are already included into result.
+A sub-shape can be deleted from the list or the list can be extended with new shapes selected in the view.

 **TUI Command**:  *model.addSubShapes(Part_doc, shape, sub-shapes)*